-We all know that the pre-flight safety announcements when you travel by plane can become really mundane and boring, especially if you travel frequently.
+Anyone who has been on an airplane knows that the pre-flight safety announcements when you travel by plane can become really mundane and boring, especially if you travel frequently.
+Other than a handful of airlines, they are a necessary but really boring part of your journey.

-Occasionally, airline attendants make an effort to make these and their other announcements a bit more entertaining.
-Here are some real examples that have been heard or reported:
+Occasionally though, airline attendants have been known to make an effort to make these and their other announcements a bit more entertaining.
+Here are some real examples that have been heard or reported over the years:

 From a Southwest Airlines employee….